mtngrown/mtngrown.github.io/README.md

 The derived works are usually disseminated in proprietry formats such as Microsoft Word or PDF, and images as low quality JPG or PNG.

-In other words, the work solely depends on the author.
+In other words, the work solely depends on the author, and with proprietary formats, related work has to be created completely from scratch.

 That changes here.

-Everything excepting explicitely trademarked material is given to you under a liberal Creative Commons license.
+Everything (excepting explicitely trademarked material) is given to you under a liberal Creative Commons license.
 The text is all Markdown with Haml and CSS layout.
 The images, whereever possible, are SVG.
 You are free to: